bekk/bekk-christmas/post/opensource/wip-github-and-what-else.md

 ### GitLab

 [GitLab](https://gitlab.com) on the other hand, is a product that both enables open source, and truly embodies its essence.
 [The first commit](https://gitlab.com/gitlab-org/gitlab-foss/commit/9ba1224867665844b117fa037e1465bb706b3685) was made by its founder Dmitriy back in 2011, in a house in Ukraine without running water.
-GitLab Enterprise Edition launched in 2013 and by 2016 it had over 1000 contributers to the source code.
+Gaining popularity it grew at a steady pace and became a corporation.
+GitLab Enterprise Edition launched in 2013, and by 2016 it had over 1000 contributers to the source code.

-The story of GitLab's origins to where it is today is a great success-story for open source.
 Hosted on its own platform, the [code base](https://gitlab.com/gitlab-org/gitlab) is still open source and its GitLab Community Edition is distributed under the [MIT Expat license](https://en.wikipedia.org/wiki/MIT_License).

+The story of GitLab's origin to where it is today is a great success-story for its founders, its community and open source! 👏